Elijah’s Ministry for Today: Finding Courage, Faith, and Quiet Obedience

 Elijah’s Ministry

-Elijah’s ministry calls us to courage shaped by compassion.
+Elijah’s ministry shows us courage shaped by compassion.
 We see bold truth-telling that never loses sight of people’s hunger and grief.
 In a time of drought, the prophet stayed near a widow’s table; on a mountain, he prayed for hearts to turn.
 This pattern still instructs us: draw near, tell the truth, pray for renewal.

 A morning scene with an open Bible and a warm mug on a kitchen table.